nuxt-modules/style-resources/README.md

 If you would like to use the stable version for Nuxt 2, please see the [`mater` branch](https://github.com/nuxt-community/style-resources-module/tree/master)

-If you are using vite, this module is unnecessary.
+If you are using Vite, this module is not needed.

 You can use the [`css.preprocessorOptions`](https://vitejs.dev/config/shared-options.html#css-preprocessoroptions) instead.